 Let the wash sit for about 5 minutes per section and RUB into the paint using your rag.

 Work the paint into all of the crevices of the paint.
-You want to enhance the texture and brush strokes.
+You want to enhance the texture work the glaze into the surface.

 You will now become an artist!
-This is called a DRY BRUSH technique because you barely have paint on your brush.
+This is called a DRY BRUSH technique because you barely have any paint or glaze on your brush.

 I’d suggest first practicing on a piece of cardboard first, so you get the feel of it.